+Most kids will find a change of scenery unsettling and stressful even if the relocation is for the best.
+Sooner or later many families face the prospect of moving.
 Moving house can be hard on everyone, especially when children are involved.
 Moving with a young child requires previous preparation and planning.
-In the middle of the moving chaos you have to be mindful of your children’s needs.
-Some children are likely to get upset when they experience lack of your attention.
-Some of them may feel like their world is falling apart because they are leaving friends, home, school, neighborhood,..
+In the middle of the moving chaos, you have to be mindful of your children’s needs.
+Some children are likely to get upset when they experience a lack of attention.
+Some of them may feel like their world is falling apart because they are leaving friends, home, school, neighborhood…

-If you are well-organized, moving with children doesn’t have to be more stressful.
-Make sure you start planning the move early so that you can handle any unforeseen situation that may arise in the meantime.
-Have everything sorted out and prepared before the moving day.
+If you are well-organized moving with children won’t be that stressful.
+Make sure you start planning the move early on so that you can handle any unforeseen situation that may arise throughout the move.

 How to make your kids accept the idea of moving?